FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 Navigate to the login webpage at `http://localhost:3000`.
 Click the "Login" button.
 This will redirect you to FusionAuth's Hosted Backend API login page.
 Enter the email and password of the user created in the setup script earlier for your FusionAuth instance.
 You will be redirected back to the login webpage, and the results from the `/me` FusionAuth endpoint alongside the "Call the API" button will be shown.
 Click this button.
 This will call the `identity` route of the {{page.technology}} API, which will echo back the identity and claims of the user, from the JWT in the `app.idt` cookie.
 You should see something similar to the following output:

-{% include _image.liquid src="/assets/img/docs/integrations/dotnet-hosted-api-integration/profile-output.png" alt="Output of the /me call and the dotnet API call" class="img-fluid bottom-cropped" width="1200" figure=false %}
+{% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-hosted-api-integration/profile-output.png" alt="Output of the /me call and the dotnet API call" class="img-fluid bottom-cropped" width="1200" figure=false %}